Akshaya-Raj-S-A/EXPLORATORY-DATA-ANALYSIS---RETAIL-/README.md

 work to make more profit.

 ● What all business problems you can derive by exploring the data?

-● You can choose any of the tool of your choice

-(Python/R/Tableau/PowerBI/Excel/SAP/SAS)

 ● Dataset is available here: https://bit.ly/3i4rbWl